 - Digital Zoom: this one is by far my most favorite feature!
 If you have used a Live View mode on your DSLR before, you know how helpful zooming in can be.
 With most modern DSLRs, you can zoom in to 100% and really nail focus.
 Well, with mirrorless cameras, this feature can be built right into the viewfinder!
 So imagine manually focusing with a lens, then zooming in to 100% right inside the viewfinder before you take the picture.
 A number of mirrorless cameras are already capable of doing this.
 It goes without saying that an OVF would never be able to zoom like that.

 - Face / Eye Tracking: now we are moving to the coolest part of the EVF technology.
 Because the EVF shows what actually happens on the sensor, additional technologies for data analysis can be utilized to do very cool things, like face and even eye tracking!
 I am sure you have seen face tracking on point and shoot cameras, but if you take it a step further, you could have the camera automatically focus on the nearest eye of the person that you are photographing.
 How cool is that?
-Sony is already doing this on their new Sony A7/A7R cameras!
+Sony and a number of other manufacturers are already doing this very efficiently on their cameras!

 - Potentially unlimited focus points: as you already know, most DSLR cameras have a limited number of focus points that are distributed mostly around the center of the frame.
 While it works out in most situations, what do you do if you need to move the focus point to an extreme border of the frame?
 The only option is to focus and recompose, but that might not be always desirable, since you are also shifting the plane of focus.
 In addition, anything away from the center focus point is typically inaccurate and could result in “focus hunting”, where the camera struggles with AF acquisition and goes back and forth continuously.
 With mirrorless cameras and phase detection sensors placed directly on the imaging sensor, this limitation can be lifted.
 Contrast-detection is already possible anywhere in the imaging sensor, while on-sensor phase detection will eventually get to the point where focus points will be distributed all over the sensor.